mckite/PlotSquared-v3/README.md

 # PlotSquared-v3

-Some modifications on code and fixed unhandled excpetion and errors from original code at PlotSquared.
+Most of source code is forked from PlotSquared, so that's not my own code, however, this source conatins some modifications on code and fixed unhandled excpetion and errors from original code at PlotSquared by me.